Frequently Asked Questions

 We want to share the answers to some of the most frequently asked questions (FAQs) from our Grandma’s® Molasses baking and cooking community.

 Find answers for everything from how to use our versatile, unsulfured Grandma’s Molasses in baking and cooking recipes, to how it can be used as a sugar substitute, and information on dietary restrictions.

 The best-used-by date is stamped in ink on the side of the cap.

-You can find Grandma’s Molasses in the baking section of grocery stores or buy it online.
+You can find Grandma’s Molasses in the baking section of grocery stores.

 Generally, molasses is made either from sugarcane or beet sugar.
 Grandma’s Molasses is made of the finest quality unsulfured juice of sun-ripened sugarcane.

 Molasses is used as a sweetener in baking (e.g., gingerbread), cooking (e.g., pork tenderloin glaze) or topping (e.g., hot cereal), and can also be used to sweeten beverages like coffee.
 Click here for products.